lyushisyan/lyushisyan.github.io/_posts/2025-02-16-abinitio-bte.md

 Reporting only the final value—for example, “$\kappa=150$ W m$^{-1}$ K$^{-1}$”—does not establish predictive accuracy.
 A convincing result shows that the important intermediate physics is stable and interpretable.

-## 10. When the conventional PBTE is not enough
+Numerical convergence does not guarantee a complete physical model, so the limits of the conventional PBTE must also be tested.

 The standard phonon-gas PBTE relies on separable quasiparticle populations.
 It may need extension when: